To explain how I got here, I guess I should start from the very beginning. Fair warning, this gets a little ranty and deeply personal.

 And who would have known?
 That all these little, seemingly unrelated things would eventually lead me to this: a project I love with everything in me, that somehow allows me to put all of my passions together in one place.
 Something that keeps me on my toes and never lets me rest in the best possible way.
 I still have existential crises once a week, wondering if I’ve chosen correctly, which of all the options the future has for me is the one I want most.

-I only wish that you find something that inspires, moves and makes you happy too.
-Even if you’re scared, or feel like you’re going to fail, just do the thing!
-If it is something you love, something that you’re willing to put hard work and lots of effort into (and believe me, you will have to), it’ll pay off.
+I only wish that you find something that inspires, moves, and makes you happy too.
+Even if you’re scared, or feel like you’re going to fail.
+If it is something you love, something that you’re willing to put hard work and lots of effort into (and believe me, you will have to), 9 times out of 10 it’ll pay off.
 The world is a mess, life is too short, we don’t have time to not be going after what we want.

 For five years I’ve been playing with this idea, and it finally put down roots.
 I’ve had lots of ups and downs (and still nearly not enough), and I think I’m starting to find my way.
 I hope you’ll join me on this journey.
 I’m still not 100% sure where it will go, but I am sure it will be something amazing.

 When was the last time you did something just because you liked it?
 Do you have any projects that you’ve postponed but have been wanting to start up again?
 Let me know in the comments.